top of page

 Jason Jacobs: Book & Lyrics

-1969 New Orleans: It’s standing room only at The Golden Lantern.
-The band strikes up and begins to play the opening number for “Miss Blanche”, the hottest drag act in the Quarter — but instead, a fiery young man takes the stage.
-With the aid of a mysterious wardrobe trunk, he explores clues of his family’s past, sings songs about his own life, and sets the course for a new future.
+1969 New Orleans: It’s standing room only at The Golden Lantern for “Miss Blanche”, the hottest drag act in the Quarter.
+A fiery young man takes the stage and with the aid of a mysterious wardrobe trunk explores clues to his family’s past and sets a course to a new future.

-Inspired by the imagination of Tennessee Williams, this intimate and seductive musical takes us on one man’s journey of desire, self-expression and liberation.
+Inspired by Tennessee Williams, this seductive musical takes us on one man’s journey of desire, self-expression, and liberation. — Official Website

 Cousin and Jacobs’s aim is to rescue the work from all its accumulated baggage ...and to present Stowe’s — and Aiken’s — story center-stage.
 This they do, thanks to a knock-out student cast, without the slightest hint of irony or contemporary shading"